trytouca/trytouca/sdk/cpp/docs/Quickstart.md

 configuration parameters and an explanation of their effects.

-**Note**: We suggest that you assume configuring the Weasel client is a time-consuming procedure that may take up to a few seconds.
+**Note**: We suggest that you assume configuring the Weasel client is a time-consuming procedure that may take up to a tens of milliseconds.

 ### Declaring Test Cases